MilaniFrancesco7/Scuola/CoronauVirus/Inglese networking.md

 Transmission from all nodes is halted, and each node waits a random length of time before trying to resend its message.
 The process repeats itself until one of the nodes sends its message without encountering another node message.

 In the Ethernet access method, all nodes on network operate like a conversation between **polite** people.
 When people meet and begin talking at the same time, one must wait until the other has finished.
-This happens very **quickly**
+This happens very **quickly** as Ethernet LANs transmit **statements** at 2GB per second.
+The protocol **informs** that all computers must sense the bus at all times.
+When a computer wants to send data or a message, it can do it **immediately** only if cannot **detect any data on the bus
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4ODQwMzc3Miw3Mzg3MTgwNjMsLTIwOT
+eyJoaXN0b3J5IjpbLTg1NzkzODk4NCw3Mzg3MTgwNjMsLTIwOT
 c3Mjk0NzUsNjM1ODkzMjI3LDEyMTUwODA1NjBdfQ==
 -->